j-hui/ocamerupt/README.md

 So trying to install `llvm.3.8.0` will not work, nor will `llvm.6.0`.
 Watch out for this if you're writing scripts.

+### Installing using `opam depext`

+If you're installing manually, the most straightforward way to do so is by just using `opam depext`.
+It's pretty smart about figuring out which LLVM versions are available, and what it should install.

+If you're on macOS, we're going to assume you're using [HomeBrew][brew] as your package manager.
+If you haven't already, you should install it first (and use it to install `opam`).

+Once you've gotten to the point where you've successfully installed `opam`, you can use `depext` to install `llvm`:

+    opam depext -ui llvm

+It will automatically use your system package manager to install any system dependencies before installing the OPAM package.
+Note that it will prompt you about using `sudo` if your system package manager requires it.

+Note that doing so will install whatever default version is available for your system _as determined by OPAM_.
+This is different on different systems.
+For example, at this time of writing, the default for Ubuntu 18.04 is version 6, whereas the version for macOS is version 7.
+See below for more details.

 ### Determining LLVM version

 To check your LLVM version, use the following command: